 Phil and Kate have a baby boy named Jake.
 They hire a baby-sitter, Camilla, to look after Jake and she becomes part of the family.
-The Sheridan's friend and neighbor, Ned, takes a liking to Camilla and asks her out.
+The Sterling's friend and neighbor, Ned, takes a liking to Camilla and asks her out.
 She refuses, but Ned follows her and discovers that she is not quite human.
-Camilla discovers that she has been followed and Phil is pursued.
+Camilla discovers that she has been followed and Ned is pursued.
 He leaves a desperate message for Phil and Kate which reveals that Camilla has special plans for baby Jake.
 Written by

 firstname.lastname@example.org and email@example.com

 Tonight, while the world is asleep... an ancient evil is about to awaken.